“I’m only one athletic trainer, I can’t get to you all.” – Feelings of frustration

 Our profession is worth fighting for!

-Spooner Physical Therapy has been promoting movement in the Valley of the Sun since Tim Spooner, PT, FAFS, CEO started the practice in 1990.
-From employees to patients to community and healthcare partners, Spooner Physical Therapy’s core purpose is helping people achieve.
+Spooner has been promoting movement in the Valley of the Sun since Tim Spooner, PT, FAFS, CEO started the practice in 1990.
+From employees to patients to community and healthcare partners, Spooner’s core purpose is helping people achieve.
 Our physical therapists and hand therapists strive for the greatest possible outcome and we promise an exceptional patient experience.
 We value greatly our community relationships and the loyalty of our patients whom we have had the pleasure to serve.
 We will employ these same philosophies and dedication to athletes as we forge the path to bringing an accessible and world-class sports medicine program to all corners of the valley.